-In this tutorial for beginners, we take a look at the Looker Studio (Formerly Google Data Studio) – one of the most popular services for visualizing data – and show you step-by-step how to use it to build informative, understandable, and more importantly, actionable reports based on data from various sources.
+In this tutorial for beginners, we take a look at the Looker Studio (Formerly Google Data Studio) – one of the most popular services for visualizing data – and show you step-by-step how to use it to build informative, understandable, and more importantly, actionable reports based on data from various sources, including sales revenue.

-Please note, that Looker Studio is different from another software tool called Looker.
+Please note, that Looker Studio (previously Google Data Studio) is different from another software tool called Looker.
 Here is a detailed and complete comparison of Lookers by Google.

 To connect various data sources to Looker Studio, you can use the ‘add data’ option in the toolbar.
 Creating reports within Looker Studio is intuitive, similar to early learning experiences with drawing software, where you familiarize yourself with various tools and settings.

 Even the free version provides the ability to share reports with colleagues, shareholders or clients.
 You’re also in the driver’s seat - managing the access rights, giving the editing permissions.
-In addition, you can make a template of a report so that others can copy and apply their data to your ready-made visuals.
+In addition, you can use pre built report templates or make a template of a report so that others can copy and apply their data to your ready-made visuals.

 Here are some of the other core benefits: